sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 Parameter | Type | Description
 --- | --- | ---
 itemID | A string compliant with the SDMX *common:NestedNCNameIDType* for conceptscheme and agencyscheme, SDMX *common:IDType* for hierarchicalcodelist or with the SDMX *common:NestedIDType* in all other cases | The id of the item to be returned.
-It is possible to set more than one id, using `+` as separator (e.g. A+Q+M).
+It is possible to set more than one id, using `,` as separator (e.g. A,Q,M).

 This 5th parameter is used as follows: